PRELIMINARY PROGRAM OF

 Olga Tyszkiewicz, DE; Bad materialists: radical feminists against women.

-Agnieszka Graff and Elżbieta Korolczuk (Warsaw, PL); Globalizing anti-globalism: the case of anti-gender movement.
+Agnieszka Graff and Elżbieta Korolczuk (University of Warsaw, Poland; Södertörn University, Sweden); Globalizing anti-globalism: the case of anti-gender movement.

 3C SOCIAL REPRODUCTION PANEL2

-Saskia Zielińska, Brasil and UK; Resisting and Reproducing the Family: Social Reproduction, Care and the State in Latin America
+Saskia Zielińska, King’s College, London, UK.
+Resisting and Reproducing the Family: Social Reproduction, Care and the State in Latin America.

 Olena Lyubchenko, York University, Toronto, CA; Social Reproduction on Europe’s Periphery: Reviving Histories, Re-envisioning Struggles.